Don’t invest in commercial property without knowing the answers to these 5 questions first.

 5. How are you going to finance it?

 Will the purchase be made up of mostly bank finance?
-Will it be purchased through a Self-Managed Super Fund, or even in a syndicate?
+Will it be purchased through a Self-Managed Super Fund, or even in an unlisted property trust?

 It’s important to get the financing around commercial property investment correct.
 Large dollar sums are usually involved, and your financial institution is going to want to know you have the expertise, sophistication and financial literacy to not just purchase the property, but to manage the investment.